 - Averted in Titan A.E., in which during a Crowning Moment of Awesome, Corso and Cale escape from a smashed escape pod by using a fire extinguisher to propel themselves through space to the safety of Corso's ship.

 - More to that, Corso specifically instructs Cale to exhale before leaving the pod.
 The writing staff did their homework on this one.

 - Averted in Supernova when Karl Larson sends the corpse of a man he just murdered out of a casualty chute.
 The body gets accelerated by a puff of gas but simply flies off into space without so much as even expanding.

-- Partially averted in 2001: A Space Odyssey.
+- Partially averted in Two Thousand One A Space Odyssey.
 When Dave Bowman has to reenter his ship through the airlock he realizes that he has left behind his spacesuit's helmet.
 After blowing himself out of his pod into the open airlock he has several seconds of workable consciousness until he can throw a valve to pressurize the airlock again.
-He apparently suffers no ill effects even though it appears that he attempted to hold his breath.
+He apparently suffers no ill effects even though it appears that he attempted to hold his breath.note

 - Used in a different fashion to the usual in the film Alien: Resurrection, where the Newborn is killed by using acidic blood to melt a relatively small hole in the viewing port behind it; the pressure first pins the xenomorph/human hybrid against the wall, and then the continued pressure difference... well, it sucks the Newborn through the hole.

 - Averted in Gravity.
 Ryan is startled to see a Not Quite Dead Kowalski outside the Soyuz hatch, which he opens even though she's not wearing her helmet, sucking out all the air but leaving her unharmed once he closes the hatch and raises the oxygen levels.
 Turns out it's All Just a Dream anyway.